ComicBit/aem-toolkit/README.md

 ## Contact

-For suggestions, issues, or questions, open an issue on GitHub or reach out via email at [your email/contact link].
+For suggestions, issues, or questions, open an issue on GitHub or reach out via email at [mailto:comicbit@gmail.com].